Han Ik-su: Biography

 In 1970, Han Ik-su became a member of the Political Committee following the 5th Congress of the Workers' Party of Korea.
 Two years later, he was awarded Kim Il Sung Order.
 In 1977, he was appointed chairman of the review committee of the Party Central Committee.
-After dying the following year, the Pyongyang government buried him in the Revolutionary Martyrs' Cemetery in recognition of his credit and cast a bust of him.
+After dying the following year, the North Korean government buried him in the Revolutionary Martyrs' Cemetery in recognition of his credit and cast a bust of him.